Distinguishing cosmological models through quantum signatures of primordial perturbations: Evolution of perturbations in the early universe with multi-field models

 with the function $F(x)$ being given by,

 Besides the purity and the entanglement entropy, another important quantum measure is the discord.
 It is well established that in pure states, quantum discord is equivalent to entanglement entropy \cite{datta2008quantum}.
 Since in the present context, we are investigating the multi-field inflationary model described by a pure quantum state $\Psi(v_{m},\eta)$, it is sufficient to compute the entanglement entropy in order to determine the discord.
+Hence, in what follows we will mostly concentrate on the entanglement entropy as the quantum measure.
+However, at a few instants, to further bolster the validity of our claim, we will also demonstrate that purity satisfies the desired relation, as expected.

 Since all of these quantum measures are dependent on the determinant of the covariance matrix, it follows that once we know the evolution of the determinant of the covariance matrix, we can obtain the evolution of quantum measures, such as purity, entanglement entropy, and quantum discord.
-The determinant of the covariance matrix, $\textrm{det}.\bm{V}$ can be obtained by substituting the expectation values obtained in \ref{eq:correlations-sigma} in \ref{covmat}.
+The determinant of the covariance matrix, $\textrm{det}.\bm{V}$ can be obtained by substituting the expectation values obtained in \ref{eq:correlations} in \ref{covmat}.
 Though the evolution of the covariance matrix depends on the matrices $A_{mn}$ and $B_{mn}$, which may appear to have a complex structure, in reality, these are simple ones.
-This is because, in the context of inflation, only the first entropic perturbation couples linearly to the adiabatic curvature perturbation.
+This is because, in the context of inflation, only the first entropic perturbation couples linearly to the adiabatic curvature perturbation~\cite{Pinol:2020kvw}.
 Therefore, many of the components of the matrix $A_{mn}$ and $B_{mn}$ vanishes, implying,

 Then, using \ref{eq:de-correlations} one can obtain the evolution equations for the two-point correlation functions associated with the curvature perturbations as,

 The above equations lead to the following evolution for the determinant of the reduced covariance matrix,